GoogleChrome/chrome-extensions-samples/api-samples/downloads/download_links/README.md

-# chrome.downloads - `download` method
+# chrome.downloads - Download Links

-A sample that demonstrates how to use the [`chrome.downloads`](https://developer.chrome.com/docs/extensions/reference/downloads) API.
+A sample that demonstrates how to use the [`chrome.downloads`](https://developer.chrome.com/docs/extensions/reference/downloads) API to download links visible on the active page.

 ## Overview